Snooz82/robotframework-browser-advanced-workshop/1.3.Logging/README.md

 ```bash
 robot --outputdir output 1.3.Logging/example_pw_logging_enabled.robot
 ```
 and look again the `playwright-log.txt` from the output directory.
+Please remember that each test execution will overwrite the `playwright-log.txt` file.

 ## 1.3.3 Playwright trace